-The Australian Government monitors Australia's energy security through National Energy Security Assessments (NESA) and specific commissioned studies to monitor and analyse energy supply chains.
+The Government has produced or commissioned a number of studies to monitor and analyse energy supply chains.

 - ACIL Oil Market Responses to Crisis 2014